mlin/hts-specs/htsget.md

 ## Query parameters

 The query parameters are similar to those used in the GET request, formatted into a JSON object.
-The `referenceName`, `start` and `end` parameters are not used for POST requests as they are replaced by `regions` which allows more that one range to be specified.
+The `referenceName`, `start` and `end` parameters are not used for POST requests as they are replaced by `regions` which allows more than one range to be specified.

 <table><tbody><tr markdown="block"><td>